Mount Carbon Railroad: Development

 The company was authorized by the legislature of Pennsylvania as the Norwegian Creek Slackwater Company, on April 14, 1827.
 Subsequently, when railroads began to replace canals, the company became the Mt.
 Carbon Railroad on April 29, 1829.

 The MC extended from the navigation (canal) at Mt.
 Carbon (south of Pottsville) to the confluence of the Norwegian Creek and then followed that tributary to the numerous coal mines northwest of Pottsville.
 It extended in a Y-shaped configuration, about two miles up each branch of Norwegian Creek towards Mine Hill – to the Mt.
 Laffee area in the west and Wadesville in the East, all through coal deposits.

 The Mount Carbon Railroad shown in an 1877 map with its distinctive Y configuration between Mt.
 Carbon and Mine Hill through Pottsville.
 At this time the MC was already merged into the Philadelphia and Reading Company.

 This railroad had a common gauge of 56 1/2 inches and was built in a more substantial manner than either the Mill Creek or Schuylkill Valley railroads (which predated it).
 The first three miles along the Schuylkill River were double track, and the balance single track arranged to accommodate substantial traffic.
-Engineer William R. Hopkins began construction during October, 1829.
+Engineer William R. Hopkins began construction during October of 1829.
 The Company was under the corporate presidency of John R. White, a mine owner and operator since 1821, whose mines were located on the west branch of this railroad.

 In 1832, the line was equipped with wood and strap rails.
 There were three 6 × 4 in oak tracks on the canal docks, while the traffic bearing line coming down Norwegian Creek had 6 × 10 in white oak and pine rails, 16 feet long, capped with iron.
 Ties, on 8 ft centers, rested on 2 in oak blocks set at right angles to the rail.
 The light up-track had 6 × 8 in rails.
 The 3 mi average haul delivered, in 1832, 57,234 ST of anthracite to the Schuylkill Navigation Canal at Mt.
 Carbon.

 Rolling stock consisted of 150 cars of one ton capacity.
 The Mt.
 Carbon Railroad was about 4 miles long; the average distance of hauling on its tracks was about 3 miles.